monome/docs/docs/norns/index.md

 Like the parameter list, but for the global audio settings.
 Includes output and input levels, headphone gain, aux send (reverb), and insert (compression).

+See the REFERENCE section below for details on the parameters available.

 ### SYSTEM / WIFI

 The WIFI nub must be inserted before starting.
 Here you can set up a hotspot or connect to an existing network.